Welcome to the Clinical Laboratory Science Programs!

 You're considering an interesting and exciting career.
 More than 70% of the decisions made by doctors are based on the results of laboratory testing.
 You’ll be doing important work, whether you are employed by a hospital laboratory, a blood donor center, a research laboratory, or in industry.

-Even better news: it’s estimated that there will be about 9,000 jobs in clinical laboratories each year for the next 10 years, and about 4,000 to 5,000 graduates to take up those jobs.
+Even better news: it’s estimated that there will be about 9000 jobs in clinical laboratories each year for the next ten years, and about 4000 – 5000 graduates to take up those jobs.
 Salaries are increasing, and opportunities are boundless.

-These are not an easy programs – you’ll spend long hours in classes and labs.
-But you’ll be joining some of the best and nicest students in the university.
+These are not easy programs – you’ll spend long hours in classes and labs.
+But you’ll be joining some of the best students in the university.
 You’ll make friends among both students and faculty.
 We all work together to help you succeed.

 Although you’ll be assigned to one academic advisor is and when you enter the program, please feel free to ask any of the program faculty for help or information.
 We all want you to learn, prosper, and thrive at Ferris and in the clinical laboratory.

 The MLS and MLT programs at Ferris State University are fully accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
 NAACLS can be contacted as follows: NAACLS 5600 N river Road Suite 720 Rosemont, IL 60018-5119 847.939.3597, 773.714.8886 fax, www.naacls.org